Tarkan (singer): Early life

-Tarkan Tevetoğlu was born on 17 October 1972 in Alzey, West Germany, to Neşe and Ali Tevetoğlu.
+Tarkan Tevetoğlu was born on 17 October 1972 in Alzey, then in West Germany, to Neşe and Ali Tevetoğlu.
 His mother named him after the comic book character Tarkan.
 The name Tarkan is said to originate from an ancient Turkic king or title, meaning bold and strong.
 Tarkan's interest in music began in childhood.
 Tarkan and his five siblings moved to Turkey in 1986 with their parents settled in Karamürsel, Kocaeli.
 After his father's death, his mother married an architect, Seyhun Kahraman.
 Tarkan has three step-siblings named Adnan, Gülay and Nuray, from his mother's first marriage, and a brother, Hakan, and a younger sister, Handan, from her marriage to his father.
+Tarkan is an Alevi through his mother.

 Tarkan started his high school there and took Turkish Art and Music lessons at the Karamürsel Advanced Music Association.
 After his family moved to Istanbul, he continued his music studies at the Uskudar Music Society and started performing at various venues.
 After finishing high school, he made plans to move to Germany for higher education and meanwhile he signed a contract with İstanbul Plak's owner Mehmet Söğütoğlu to release his first album.